darabos/megingat/english/index.md

 # ![](http://i.imgur.com/OFNAOMq.jpg) Family estate with lakes for sale

-A family estate on 16 hectare (40 acre) of land is for sale from € 650,000 in a unique natural environment in the Bakony-alja region.
+A family estate on 16 hectare (40 acre) of land is for sale from € 550,000 in a unique natural environment in the Bakony-alja region.

 [Details](/for-sale/family-estate)

 # ![](http://i.imgur.com/gIYG2l7.jpg) Private forest and development site for sale

-For sale is a rare 57 ha (141 acre) contiguous property, part of it is wooded (50 ha) and 7 ha is cleared and zoned for a leisure park and holiday village.
+For sale is a rare 57 ha (141 acre) contiguous property, part of it is wooded (50 ha) **this part is sold** and 7 ha is cleared and zoned for a leisure park and holiday village.
 Indeed, a fresh building permit has recently been obtained for the complex!

 [Details](/for-sale/development-site)